d1b1/d1b1.github.com/faqs.md

 Yes, I stay in my lane.
 If a client needs what I can not offer, then I have a huge network of other fractional CTOs I can pull in and/or hand off to.

+#### Do you work for equity?
+Err - No. I find equity clouds the converstation.
+There are time when it makes sense, but for the most part this is not an option.

+#### How do I terminate a CTO relationship?
+Easy, when things do not work, the relationship ends.
+I stay away from long and involved contracts.
+I operate the way lawyers operate.
+I offer a single letter of intent.

+Simple is easier.

+#### Can I pay you once I raise?
+No. I know the feeling and the desire to have someone working and helping you get to a fundraise.
+In my experience, it's a bad idea.
+Fundraising always takes too long.
+Missing fundraising deadlines can kill a good working relationships.

+Founders do not need extra stress during a raise.